flicher-com/ionic-4-auth/readme.md

 Ionic 4 Application with Authentication build in.

+Go to [Ionic 4 User Registration & Login Tutorial](https://blog.flicher.net/ionic-4-user-registration-login-tutorial/) to see more info and screen shots.

 ## Getting Started

 If your Ionic 4 application needs authentication, you have came on right page.
 If you are starting a completely new project go to CLI version [Ionic Auth CLI](https://github.com/flicher-net/ionic-4-auth-cli), then you can just clone this and start working on it.
 This will save your couple of hours for sure.